keithaknight/SimpleInjector.AutoRegistration/README.md

-# KeithAKnight.SimpleInjector.AutoRegistration - An Auto-Registration Extension for SimpleInjector
+# KeithAKnight.SimpleInjector.AutoRegistration -
+An Extensible Auto-Registration Extension for Simple Injector

 ## Summary
 Name: KeithAKnight.SimpleInjector.AutoRegistration

-Description: A flexible auto-registration module that extends SimpleInjector IoC container.
+Description: A flexible auto-registration module that extends Simple Injector IoC container.

+While this software is designed to work with and extend Simple Injector (https://simpleinjector.org), it is not affiliated with nor endorsed by Simple Injector.

 Author: Keith A. Knight